grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-logs-metrics-traces-for-backend-plugins.md

   - backend
   - back-end
 ---

-# Add logs, metrics and traces for backend plugins

 Adding [logs](#logs), [metrics](#metrics) and [traces](#traces) for backend plugins makes it easier to diagnose and resolve issues for both plugin developers and Grafana operators.
 This document provides guidance, conventions and best practices to help you effectively instrument your plugins, as well as how to access this data when the plugin is installed.